ii14/neorepl.nvim/README.md

 Neovim REPL for lua and vim script

 Although already usable, it's work in progress, things can change at any time.
-The name of the plugin will probably change too, since this name is apparently already taken.

 ---